 Editing Backup Job Settings

-If you want to change settings of the backup job, you can edit it at any time.
+If you want to change the settings of a backup job, you can edit it at any time.
 For example, you may want to edit the backup job to add a new directory to the backup scope or change the target location.

-To edit a backup job, use the following command:
+To edit a backup job in command line interface, use the following command:

 For volume-level backup jobs